 There are three types of dogs when it comes to fireworks: the sleeper-through, the chaser and the phonophobe.
 The first two types of dogs are pretty easy to deal with – keep snoozing and keep chasers on the lead.
 But, for those with a fear of loud noises, this is a terrible time of year.

 Dogs’ hearing is about four times more sensitive than that of humans, and they are able to filter certain sounds, which explains why the sounds of the fridge door opening can still get through to your dog despite the disco going on in the living room.

-During fireworks season, that hearing is a curse, particularly for those breeds are that are hyper-sensitive to noise, among them schnauzers, Boston terriers, chihuahuas and miniature pinschers.
+During fireworks season, that hearing is a curse, particularly for those breeds are that are hypersensitive to noise, among them schnauzers, Boston terriers, chihuahuas and miniature pinschers.
 These poor pups can sense the vibration of noise, making even distant fireworks going off terrifying.

-Wunderdog canine editor Pippa is luckily between sleeper and a chaser, but we often look after our good friend, miniature schnauzer Pearl, during the Bonfire Night celebrations, hoping that Pippa’s calm presence – read “snooze” – makes a difference.
-Pearl visits us so often – we’re practically her second home – and our house is in a quiet street.
-Still, Pearl shakes like a leaf and pants during fireworks nights, so we asked out vet, David Rubiera Conesa at MediVet, what we could do help her.
+Wunderdog canine editor Pippa is luckily between a sleeper and a chaser, but we often look after our good friend, miniature schnauzer Pearl, during the Bonfire Night celebrations, hoping that Pippa’s calm presence – read “snooze” – makes a difference.
+Pearl visits us so often – we’re practically her second home – and our house is on a quiet street.
+Still, Pearl shakes like a leaf and pants during fireworks nights, so we asked out vet, David Rubiera Conesa at MediVet, what we could do to help her.